Why do we need accreditation?

 The process of assessment is described in international norms (ISO 17065) and is set out in detail in IOAS Policies and Procedures which are available in our client area on this web site.
 A detailed general guide to how the IOAS conducts accreditation is available to all in our General Operating Manual.
 Specific requirements of each scheme are specified in individual scheme Operating Manuals.

-Once accredited, the CB is subject to on-going annual surveillance and a 4-year re-assessment cycle.
-The surveillance regime is governed by scheme owner rules but at the very least, the CB is subject to on-site visits every other year.
+Once accredited, the CB is subject to on-going annual surveillance and a 5-year re-assessment cycle.
+The surveillance regime is governed by scheme owner rules and our risk policy but at the very least, the CB is subject to on-site visits every other year.